 Responsibility and accountability for our actions

 Nelson Community Services acknowledges that the land upon which we offer our services is the traditional territory

 of the peoples who have lived here for thousands of years —

 We respect and honour all our relations.

-Nelson Community Services (NCS) was first accredited by the Council on Accreditation (COA) in 2006.
-It was reaccredited in 2010, 2014 and 2018.
-Reaccreditation attests that NCS continues to meet the highest national standards.
-It also provides assurance that NCS is performing services which the community needs, conducting its operations successfully and managing its funds effectively.
+Nelson Community Services (NCS) was accredited by CARF International in the fall of 2022 after being accredited previously by the Council on Accreditation (COA) since 2006.
+Accreditation provides assurance that NCS is performing services which the community needs, conducting its operations successfully and managing its funds effectively.

 Read our current 2021-2022 Annual Report here.